Last Updated on September 29, 2022 by Jim Ferri

 A Walk Along the Quay in Montreux

 Whatever you do in Montreux, don’t miss taking a walk along the lakeside promenade.
-It’s one of the beautiful experiences on the Montreux Riviera.
+Undoubtedly, it’s one of the beautiful experiences on the Montreux Riviera or anywhere in Switzerland.

 The six-mile-long promenade runs from the town of Vevey, thru Montreux, and on to Chillon Castle, a two-hour walk.
 From downtown Montreux, Chillon is an easy 30-minute-walk along the promenade.